 This externship at NIU is taught primarily by Dr. Gwen Jordan, Assistant Professor of Legal Studies at UIS and staff attorney for the Innocence Project.
 Also instructing and supervising will be John Hanlon, IIP Executive and Legal Director; Larry Golden, IIP Founding Director; Erica Nichols Cook, staff attorney responsible for non-DNA wrongful conviction cases, and Lauren Kaeseberg, staff attorney responsible for DNA wrongful conviction cases.
 Dr. Jordan (and possibly others from the IIP) will meet with the NIU students approximately three to four times during the semester in DeKalb, but most of the work will be completed by students individually, under the direction of an IIP attorney.
 A limited amount of travel to gather documents or visit a client might also be required.

 Application for enrollment: This class has limited enrollment, and requires a short application.
-Download an application or contact Le Ann Baie in Swen Parson Hall room 190 or by e-mail at email@example.com.
-Students should submit their applications to Le Ann by the end of registration for best consideration.
+Complete the application form above; students should submit their applications by the end of registration for best consideration.
+Students should also submit a resume to Le Ann Baie at email@example.com.
 Completed applications will be sent to the Illinois Innocence Project in Springfield, where the IIP staff will make the final selection of students who will participate.

 For more information, go to the IIP website.